 As well as being a stunning location to enjoy, Reg’s Wildflower Meadow, represents one of the greatest conservation achievements of the Hawk Conservancy Trust.
 It is a habitat of incredible diversity and is listed in the National Biodiversity Action Plan as one of 65 habitats that are a priority for conservation.
 English chalk downland meadow is rarer than tropical rainforest.

-According to the Hampshire Biodiversity Action Plan, nationally 95% of chalk downland has been lost in the last 50 years, and in Hampshire 98% has been lost in the last 150 years.
+According to the Hampshire Biodiversity Action Plan, nationally 95 percent of chalk downland has been lost in the last 50 years, and in Hampshire 98 percent has been lost in the last 150 years.
 During the latter part of the 20th century, large areas of farmland in Britain changed from livestock production to crop production.
 This lead to the replacement of pasture and grassland areas with crop fields, and with this change the habitats of grasses and plants, insects and small mammals were lost.

 We would like to invite you to come and enjoy the meadow, however, we ask you to please stay on the path and not walk upon any of the plants or grasses.